Justin Winokur

 Biography

-Justin Winokur is a fourth year PhD candidate and the Norman Graebner Fellow in History at the University of Virginia, where he researches the evolution of America's national security state under Professor William Hitchcock.
-Justin is also a Research Affiliate of the Applied History Project at Harvard Kennedy School's Belfer Center.
-From 2018-2020, Justin was a Research Assistant to Professor Graham Allison at Harvard Kennedy School's Belfer Center, where he was also the Center's Applied History Project Coordinator.
+Justin Winokur is a fifth year PhD candidate at the University of Virginia researching the history of America's national security state.
+At UVA he has been the Norman Graebner Fellow in Diplomatic History, a National Security Fellow at the National Security Policy Center, a Governing America in a Global Era fellow, and an Albert Gallatin Graduate Research fellow.
+He has also been a fellow of the Eisenhower Institute at Gettysburg College.
+Justin is a Research Affiliate of the Applied History Project at Harvard Kennedy School's Belfer Center, where from 2018 to 2020 he was a research assistant to Professor Graham Allison and the Applied History Project coordinator.
 He holds an MA in History from the University of Virginia and a BA in International Relations (summa cum laude) from Connecticut College.
+His writing has appeared in Foreign Affairs.

 Publications